The Best Underwear for Working Out

 This kind of wool underwear is primarily for men’s boxer briefs.
 They are moisture-wicking and perfect for men to wear while exercising.
 But I’ll get to the best underwear for men while working out later in this blog post.

-Many of the panties from underwear subscription boxes are made with moisture-wicking fabrics.
+Many of the items from underwear subscription boxes are made with moisture-wicking fabrics.

 Guess which fabric is the least moisture-wicking?

 Cotton.
-So while a clean pair of cotton panties might feel nice for everyday wear, ditch cotton underwear for the gym.
+So while a clean pair of cotton undies might feel nice for everyday wear, ditch cotton underwear for the gym.
 Cotton gets soaked and stays that way.

 This article from REI does a good job of explain how different fabrics work to wick moisture away.
 And how these fabrics do a good job of keeping you cool and healthy during exercise.